Lora Fachie: 2016 Summer Paralympics

 In the buildup to the 2016 Summer Paralympics in Rio, Fachie and Hall took part in the 2016 Track World Championships, winning bronze in the Tandem individual pursuit.
 Fachie then travelled to Ostend in Belgium where she took two more silver World Cup medals.
 The pair were later named as part of the Great Britain team to compete at the Rio Paralympics, entering four events over both road and track disciplines.

 2020 Summer Paralympics

 At the 2020 Tokyo Paralympics, Fachie won gold in the women's individual pursuit B alongside Hall.

 Fachie was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling and Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours, also for services to cycling.

+2024 Summer Paralympics

+Six months before the Paralympic Games, at the world championships Lora and her husband had their silver medals and other possessions stolen, when they were mugged in Rio.

+Lora was selected to compete in her fourth Paralympic Games, winning three bronze medals, in the individual pursuit, road race and time trial.

+Retirement

+Fachie announced her retirement from professional cycling in June 2025.